rikkimax/twp-d/manuscript/content/toolchain.md

 Of course there are many other ways of doing it.
 But this is a good mental model in understanding how compilers and linkers work.

 **Previous Theory:**

+While setting up the D toolchain that you use for learning with you were introduced different compilers and options to compile D with. (toolchain wise).
+From this during learning you may have been introduced object files and shared libraries without understanding there purpose.

+An object file is essentially a group of symbols.
+In most cases this is determined by what (D) module it is in.
+From this a linker turns object files into either another library binary called a static library that is similar to an object file only containing many more symbols (including many different (D) modules).
+Or they can be turned into final binary forms which are either directly executable or loaded during runtime of an executable (shared library / Dynamic Linked Library (DLL)).

 [^DMCCompiler]: http://www.digitalmars.com/